TiendaNube/api-docs/guides/Payment Provider/README.md

 });
 ```

 `PaymentOptions.Transparent.CardPayment` already takes care of rendering the card form and information about installments (“parcelamentos”) which may be relevant to the user.
 The argument object property fields lets you select which optional input fields are rendered on the form.
-More information [here](https://github.com/TiendaNube/checkout-payment-lib#creditpayment-1).
-A list of the fields found on `Checkout.data.form` for the `CardMethod` can be found [here](../../resources/checkout_js.md#creditpayment).
+More information and a list of the fields found on `Checkout.data.form` for the `CardPaymentOptions` can be found [here](../../resources/checkout.md#cardpayment).

-The handler `onDataChange` takes a function which will be called every time the object `Checkout.data` is modified.
+The handler `onDataChange` takes a handler function as an arugment which will be invoked every time the object `Checkout.data` is modified.
 This function should implement business rules to validate the syntax of the card’s information and to update the installments information that is displayed to the buyer if necessary.

 ```javascript
 // AcmePaymentsCardMethod.js